 Baltimore County continues its collaboration with a group of six local governments, five public housing authorities (PHAs), and the Baltimore Metropolitan Council (BMC) to support BMC’s Housing Policy Coordinator position.
 Building on more than 18 months of work with a consultant team led by Root Policy Research, including 11 meetings of a Regional Analysis of Impediments Stakeholder Work Group, the County finalized its 2020 Analysis of Impediments (AI) to Fair Housing Choice where it exists as part of what this Baltimore Regional Fair Housing Group has finalized in its 2020 regional fair housing analysis, which will shape the programs of the County, the other participating jurisdictions and agencies for the next five years.

 This analysis uses data from the U.S. Department of Housing and Urban Development (HUD) and other sources to identify impediments to housing choice for populations protected under the Fair Housing Act and proposed action steps to be incorporated into jurisdictional Consolidated Plans and PHA plans that are scheduled to begin July 1.

 For more information about the Baltimore Regional Fair Housing Group, contact Dan Pontious, Housing Policy Coordinator at Baltimore Metropolitan Council by emailing email@example.com or by calling 410-732-0500, extension 1055.

-In accordance with the regulations of the Department of Housing and Urban Development (HUD), and in furtherance of Baltimore County’s commitment to nondiscrimination and equal opportunity in housing, DHCD has developed a standard for the development of affordable housing in its Affirmative Fair Housing Marketing Plan.
+In accordance with the regulations of the Department of Housing and Urban Development (HUD), and in furtherance of the County’s commitment to nondiscrimination and equal opportunity in housing, DHCD has developed a standard for the development of affordable housing in its Affirmative Fair Housing Marketing Plan (PDF).